The dwarf lived in a charming house in the village where he had a remarkable garden and had a statue of a garden gnome near the fountain.

 Gravitational collapse then occurs with no outward pressure to stop it, and the final result may be a white dwarf.

-Such a star is small, about the same size as the earth, but has about one million times the density of water and the temperature at the surface is a hundred thousand degrees, yet the luminosity is quite low; about one-thousandth of the sun.
+Such a white dwarf is small, about the same size as the Earth, but has about one million times the density of water and the temperature at the surface is a hundred thousand degrees, yet the luminosity is quite low; about one-thousandth of the sun.